 Sophomore James Scholars are required to prepare an Honors Completion Plan (HCP) in cooperation with Dr. Kelly Tu (HDFS Honors Coordinator) during their spring semester.
 The HCP is a roadmap for successfully completing the Honors requirements.
 The HCP is signed by the James Scholar and the HDFS Honors Coordinator and must be submitted to the ACES Honors Program by the last Friday in April of their Sophomore year.
 HCPs may be modified with the HDFS Honors Coordinator’s approval.

-See the ACES Visual Timelime for a proposed year-by-year plan for completing the James Scholar requirements.
+See the ACES Visual Timelime (Scroll down to Requirements for Graduating with James Scholar Honorsfor a proposed year-by-year plan for completing the James Scholar requirements.
 Note that the timeline for individual students may vary.

 How do I earn honors credit for a course?